pedrojunqueira/da-100/README.md

 - Set up the Q&A feature
 	- [Azure Learning](https://docs.microsoft.com/en-us/power-bi/consumer/end-user-q-and-a)
-	- Use Q&A is a natural language capabilities of PBI that allow you to receive answers in the form of charts and graphs from asking questions
+	- Q&A is a natural language capabilities of PBI that allow you to receive answers in the form of charts and graphs from asking questions
 	- Q&A can be used in
 		- Dashboards in PBI Service
 		- Power BI Mobile at the bottom of Dashboards